spatnaik17/scenario-agent-testing/javascript/README.md

   - `model`: **(Required if `defaultModel` is set)** An instance of a language model from a provider like `@ai-sdk/openai`.
   - `temperature` _(Optional)_: The default temperature for the model (e.g., `0.1`).
   - `maxTokens` _(Optional)_: The default maximum number of tokens for the model to generate.
-- `langwatchEndpoint` _(Optional)_: The endpoint for the LangWatch reporting service.
-If not specified, it defaults to the `LANGWATCH_ENDPOINT` environment variable, or `https://app.langwatch.ai`.
-- `langwatchApiKey` _(Optional)_: Your LangWatch API key for authenticating with the reporting service.
-If not specified, it defaults to the `LANGWATCH_API_KEY` environment variable.

 ### Environment Variables